Autism Quotient (AQ) Test – Free Online Self-Assessment

 The AQ Test is a widely used screening tool designed to identify traits commonly associated with autism spectrum conditions.
 Developed by autism researchers at the University of Cambridge, the AQ helps adults better understand how certain thinking, communication, and behavioural patterns may align with autistic traits.

 The AQ Test is not a diagnostic tool, but it can be a valuable first step for those curious about their neurodivergent profile or considering further professional assessment.
 By answering a series of questions, you’ll receive an instant score that can offer insight into your unique strengths and differences.
-Another important test is the RAADS-R Test, which is the number 1 rated autism self-assessment tool.

-Welcome to your Autism Quotient (AQ)
+Autism Quotient

 How are Autism Quotient test scores interpreted?